9 Fun Activities to Kick Off the Spring Season in Your Nursing Facility

 Garden Ribbon Cutting Ceremony – Host an official ribbon-cutting ceremony in your garden to official start the gardening season.
 Invite residents to help you brainstorm the types of flowers and vegetables that they want to plant this year.
-Leading up to the ceremony, get residents involved in preparing for the garden service by painting colorful terra cotta pots, making decals for the garden, and crafting bird feeders.
+Leading up to the ceremony, get residents involved in preparing for the garden service by painting colorful terra cotta crafts, making decals for the garden, and crafting bird feeders.

 Lemonade for Charity – Recruit residents to assist you with putting on your facility’s first lemonade stand of the season.
 Encourage staff and family members to stop by to purchase cups of refreshing lemonade as well as cookies that are baked by your facility’s Baking Club.
 Beforehand, ask your residents to decide on which local charity to send the proceeds.

 Spring Tea Party – Coordinate with your Dining Services department to prepare a special tea party for your residents, featuring a variety of teas and delicious tea sandwiches and cookies.
 Make the tea even more special by encouraging the ladies to wear their hats and brooches to the party, and asking the men to wear their ties.
 Take plenty of photos of this special spring event to place in your facility’s newsletter or magazine.

 Baseball Opener – If the weather permits, officially open your facility’s backyard for baseball.
 Invite the grandkids to play a baseball game in the yard as you encourage residents to sit on the back patio to root on their little-leaguers.
 Serve fresh popcorn and peanuts as you lead residents in singing “Take Me Out to the Ballgame.”